-Chimney Rock is an archaeological area comprised of several Ancient Puebloan ruins, located about 20 miles southwest of Pagosa Springs.
+Chimney Rock is an archaeological area comprised of several ruins from the Ancient Puebloan of Chaco Canyon, located about 20 miles southwest of Pagosa Springs.
 Historical sites include the Great Kiva, Pit House, Great House Pueblo and the Ridge House.

 Tours and Events at Chimney Rock